sync2brain/bossdevice-usermanual/docs/_sources/3_setup_biosignal_amplifier.rst.txt

 .. important::

-    bossdevice research accepts a 5kHz sampling rate of the biosignal, therefore the sampling rate from the real time UDP out of NeurOne must be 5kHz.
+    bossdevice RESEARCH accepts a 1kHz sampling rate of the biosignal, therefore the sampling rate from the real time UDP out of NeurOne must be 1kHz.

 .. important::